WanMuhamadAsyraf/Food-Tracker/README.md

 Food-Tracker
 ============

-A calorie counter app using FatSecret API and Chart.js
+A simple calorie counter App using FatSecret Api and Chart.js

+Recommend to use simple food examples e.g. cake, steak, pizza, pie, apple...